Give Us a Sign

 The Therapy

-Because we watch to feel, changing genre to be more descriptive would get us more quickly to that feeling that we’re trying to feel.
-Or at the very least, it’ll help us understand what we want to feel, which is a task in itself.
+Because we watch to feel, changing genre to be more descriptive would help us.
+With more detailed genre, we could get closer to that feeling that we’re trying to feel—or at the very least, we could begin to understand that we are looking for a feeling, which is an immensely valuable realization.

 Imagine it.
 You go to your favorite streamer, and instead of a comedy section, there are sections like: I’ve had a tough day and need some light-hearted laughs, or, I want to feel OK for being clumsy.
-Instead of drama, there are sections like: I’m still angry at my mother and need catharsis, or, I’m struggling with my sexuality and need to feel seen.
-What if next time you go to the theater, there are movie sommeliers asking you about what you’re searching for, and making a recommendation?
+Instead of drama, there are sections like: I’m still angry at my parent and need catharsis, or, I’m struggling with my evolving sexuality and need to feel seen.
+What if the next time you go to the theater, there are movie-sommeliers asking you about what you’re searching for, and making a recommendation?

 The End is the Beginning